canal grande Venice Canals Italy

 Key Features of Venice’s Canal System:

 People use gondolas, passenger boats (vaporetti), water taxis, and private motorboats to get around the canals.
-Each boat gives you a unique way to see the city’s water maze.
+Each boat offers a unique way to navigate the city’s waterways.

 Main Canals and Their Significance